mamund/2021-02-dagstuhl/code/server/README.md

 _Compliant with Maze-XML media type: http://amundsen.com/media-types/maze/_

-There is an XML version and an RDF (turtle) versoin of the server
+There is an XML version and an RDF (turtle) version of the server

 ## XML Version
 ```sh